 - Snake Plant

 5. Maintain Your AC

 In order to have an AC that performs its best year-round, maintenance is a must.
-Regular AC maintenance not only reduces energy costs and prevents breakdowns, it also keeps your air clean and safe.
-In addition to ensuring your air conditioner is clean and efficient, your HVAC technician will be able to alert you if your indoor air quality needs improvement.
+Regular AC maintenance not only reduces energy costs and prevents breakdowns, but it also keeps your air clean and safe.
+In addition to ensuring your air conditioner is clean and efficient, your HVAC technician can alert you if your indoor air quality needs improvement.

 6. Schedule an Air Duct Cleaning

 Your air ducts are an important part of your system and require regular maintenance.
 Over time, air ducts can accumulate debris like dust, dirt, pet hair, mold, and pests — all of which can infiltrate your home’s air, making it unsafe to breathe.
 For this reason, we recommend having your air ducts professionally cleaned once every five years.
 Learn more about the benefits of air duct cleaning.

 7. Invest in an HVAC UV Light

 UV light offers numerous benefits for your air conditioning system, including better airflow, increased efficiency, and improved indoor air quality.
 UV light’s sterilization properties remove VOCs and other harmful chemicals from the air — purifying the air in your home.
 In addition to removing VOCs, UV light can also eliminate and prevent mold.
 Learn more about the benefits of UV lights in HVAC systems.

 Improve Your Indoor Air Quality with Complete Air Mechanical

 If your home is experiencing indoor air quality issues, we can help.
 Contact Complete Air Mechanical today to find out how our team of experienced and friendly technicians can help serve any and all of your HVAC needs.